aunger/usfm-editor-planning/README.md

 ## Interlinear components

-Investigate whether interlinear (between the lines of text) components are feasible, and advise.
+As an alternative to Inline Components, investigate whether interlinear (between the lines of text) components are feasible, and advise.
 Potential uses are comment snippets, footnotes, and cross-references.